vereimyst/ACS-Projects/docs/Project-2/results.md

 10000   Time taken: 418 ms
 ```

 The results can be better visualized in the following graphs.
 The general trends are as expected.
 Dense-Dense multiplication takes much longer and scales much faster than Dense-Sparse or Sparse-Sparse, while Dense-Sparse is generally somewhat slower Sparse-Sparse and both appear to scale at a similar rate.
 We can attribute the variation in Dense-Dense multiplication results to randomization as change in sparsity value has no effect on the former.
 The effects on sparsity on the runtime are also obvious.
-The higher the sparsity, the higher the runtime.
+The higher the sparsity percentage, the higher the runtime.
 This can be seen in both the output values above and the graphs below.

 ![naive dense-dense matrix multiplication graph of time vs matrix size]({{ site.url }}/assets/images/proj-2/naive-dense-dense.png)
 ![naive dense-sparse matrix multiplication graph of time vs matrix size]({{ site.url }}/assets/images/proj-2/naive-dense-sparse.png)